Dogs, Cats, and the Endocannabinoid System

 The Endocannabinoid System (ECS) is an internal signaling system comprised of three essential components:

 - Endocannabinoid receptors – receptor cells (CB1 and CB2) mediate the response of endogenous cannabinoids.
 These cells are found all throughout the body.
-CB1 receptor cells are found primarily in the central nervous system (spinal cord and brain), while CB2 receptors cells are more abundant in the peripheral nervous system (immune system).
+CB1 receptor cells are found primarily in the central nervous system (spinal cord and brain), while CB2 receptor cells are more abundant in the peripheral nervous system (immune system).
 These cells send signals from our brain to the rest of our body.

 - Endocannabinoids – endogenous cannabinoids are molecules that help activate cannabinoid receptors.
 They are created throughout the body and are the key messengers of the ECS.